-In addition, the best management practices discussed in the project description would be implemented and further detailed in a Dredge Operations Plan submitted to the permitting agencies for approval before dredging begins.
-These following best management practices, are subject to modification and additions based upon regulatory and resource agency review, would be implemented with construction of the proposed project and include:
+In addition, These the following best management practices, are subject to modification and additions based upon regulatory and resource agency review, would be implemented with construction of the proposed project:

-- In-water construction activities (i.e., demolition, dredging and pile installation) shall be restricted to the National Oceanic and Atmospheric Administration approved environmental work window (June 1 to November 30). - No debris, rubbish, creosote-treated wood, soil, silt, sand, cement, concrete, or washings thereof, or other construction-related materials or wastes, oil, or petroleum products shall be allowed to enter into or be placed in rain, wind, or waves, where they could enter into jurisdictional waters. - No fresh concrete or concrete washings shall enter the water. - Protective measures shall be utilized to prevent accidental discharges to waters during fueling, cleaning, and maintenance. - Floating booms shall be used to contain debris discharged into waters and any debris shall be removed as soon as possible, and no later than the end of each workday.
+- In-water construction activities (i.e., demolition and pile installation) shall be restricted to the National Oceanic and Atmospheric Administration approved environmental work window (June 1 to November 30). - No debris, rubbish, creosote-treated wood, soil, silt, sand, cement, concrete, or washings thereof, or other construction-related materials or wastes, oil, or petroleum products shall be allowed to enter into or be placed in rain, wind, or waves, where they could enter into jurisdictional waters. - No fresh concrete or concrete washings shall enter the water. - Protective measures shall be utilized to prevent accidental discharges to waters during fueling, cleaning, and maintenance. - Floating booms shall be used to contain debris discharged into waters and any debris shall be removed as soon as possible, and no later than the end of each workday.